RosettaCommons/documentation/build_documentation/platforms.md

 <!-- --- title: Platforms -->Platforms Information

-**This information is out of date.
+**This information is VERY out of date.
 It needs to be updated for the current state of Rosetta compiling.**

 Rosetta can be built and run on a number of platforms, described below.
 The level of support varies however.